bendiksolheim/sbanken-cli/README.md

 }
 ```

-See [SBanken API documentation](https://sbanken.no/bruke/utviklerportalen/) for instructions on how to achieve these.
+See [SBanken API documentation](https://sbanken.no/bruke/utviklerportalen/) for instructions on how to get these.

 ## Security & Privacy